albirrkarim/react-speech-highlight-demo/PROBLEMS.md

 ### 2. Cross Platform Problem

-I'm sure that you have the same experience, developing web for cross platform, android, Iphone or Ipad always resulting problem.
+I'm sure you have the same experience: developing web applications for cross-platform (Android, iPhone, or iPad) always results in problems.

-- Speech synthesis in IOS or Ipad OS sometimes die unexpected.
+- Speech synthesis in iOS or iPadOS sometimes dies unexpectedly.
-- Sometimes `speechsynthesis` doesn't fire the `onpause`, `onresume` event on android, ipad,
+- Sometimes `speechsynthesis` doesn't fire the `onpause`, `onresume` events on Android or iPad.

 <br/>

 ### 3. Unpredictable Onboundary

-- First, Not all voices have `onboundary` event
+- First, not all voices have the `onboundary` event
-- On ipad the `onboundary` event only work with about 30% of the full sentence.
+- On iPad, the `onboundary` event only works with about 30% of the full sentence.
-- Also the on boundary event doesn't fire function accurately. for example the text is `2022` the `onboundary` will fire twice `20` and `22`.
+- Also, the onboundary event doesn't fire functions accurately.
+For example, if the text is `2022`, the `onboundary` will fire twice: `20` and `22`.

 <br/>

 ### 4. Bad performance or voice too fast

-in API `prepareHL.getVoices()` i implement this flow:
+In API `prepareHL.getVoices()`, I implement this flow:

 <details>
   <summary>Show flow</summary>